On screen sex scenes range from terrible and... hilariously inaccurate to Connell and Maryanne in Normal People-level hot.

 "I feel very uncomfortable now trying to portray the male gaze.
 Saying that, there's times where I go, 'Yeah, I completely see where this sex would be really good in this film and you basically just need somebody to look hot'.

 "So therefore you can use somebody else, because I'm too vain and the body has had two children now and I'd just rather not stand in front of a group of men naked."

-From disastrous, gross and empowering, here are 12 Hollywood women on their experiences filming sex scenes.
+From disastrous, gross and empowering, here are 13 Hollywood celebrities on their experiences filming sex scenes.